pymedphys/pymedphys/docs/background/file-structure.rst

    |-- ...

-Just like most Python libraries, PyMedPhys contains a series of standard, top-level files.
+PyMedPhys contains a series of top-level files.
 These include:

 :``README.rst``: A text file containing general information on the PyMedPhys
                  repository with links to important sections.
 On `the PyMedPhys